hamk-business-information-technology/os/docs/index.md

 ???+ note
     Remember, if you switch to a new device, just follow these instructions to ensure you have the necessary tools:

+## Step 0

+Make sure that your computer meets HAMK BYOD requirements.
+You can find the requirements from [here](https://www.hamk.fi/en/student-pages/it-services-for-students/it-rules-and-guidelines/)

+Main points are:
+- Windows 11 (23H2 or newer)
+- 16 GB of memory

 ## Step 1: Install CHOCOLATEY

 Chocolatey is a popular package manager for Windows that simplifies the process of installing, updating, and managing software applications.
 It allows users to automate the installation of a wide range of software with a single command, making it efficient and convenient.
 Chocolatey provides access to a vast repository of pre-packaged software packages, which can be easily installed, updated, or removed using command-line instructions.
 This tool streamlines software management on Windows systems, enhancing productivity and reducing the manual effort required for software maintenance.